-These are questions that you never want to think about upon your child’s birth.
-However, when Jackson was born in October of 2007, we heard the doctor utter six words that would change their lives forever: “I think he has Epidermolysis Bullosa.”
+Why is his skin falling off?
+That is a question you never expect to think about upon your child’s birth.
+However, when Jackson was born in October of 2007, we heard the doctor utter six words that would change our lives forever: “I think he has Epidermolysis Bullosa.”

 Jackson had a routine heel prick and the nurse placed a band-aid on his heel.
 When the band-aid was removed the next day, all the skin on his tiny foot tore off with it.